DarioSamo/LibXenoverse/README.md

 WARNING: Repacking data2.cpk with the uncompressed files seem to just crash the game at the moment for some reason.
 Try extracting the files first with extract-data2.bat (leaves the files compressed) and repack those instead.

-#### Use XenoViewer
+#### Using XenoViewer
--add esk file for add skeleton
+* Opening an ESK file will add an skeleton to the current view.
--add emd for add meshes. it's will automatically use emm (material) and emd (textures) -add ean files  to use animations.
+* Opening EMD files will add meshes to the current view, as well as load its materials and textures automatically from the EMM/EMB files from the same directory.
+* Opening EAN files will add animations to the current list.

--drag and drop emd on skeleton to apply skinning.
+* You can drag and drop a mesh from the current list on top of a skeleton to apply skinning.
--double-click on an animations to view the result

-in view part:
--use left click to turn camera.
--use right click to move camera.
--use mouse wheel to zoom/unzoom.
+* To play animations, simply double click on one in the animation list.

+##### Viewer Controls:
+* Left click to spin the camera around the focus point.
+* Right click to pan the camera's focus point.
+* Mouse wheel to make the camera zoom in or out.

 Note : view part could didn't work with more than one monitor.